-Another similar role you may want to explore is being a mill manager.
-Interestingly, this woodworking career has a higher average base pay per year than the previous job we discussed.
+Another woodworking career option that you may want to explore is becoming a mill manager.
+Surprisingly, this role tends to have a higher average base annual salary compared to the previous job discussed above.

 It has moderate activity in today’s market, so you’ll have no issues finding a job under this category.